64kramsystem/personal_notes/rust.md

 }
 ```

-Functions can be assigned to variables, but not inside a method; they can't reference the (dynamic) environment regardless:
+Functions can be assigned to variables (function pointers); their type is `fn` (don't confuse with `Fn`!!).
+However, they can't reference the context, and functions defined inside a function can't be assigned to a variable.

 ```rust
 fn sum_fn(x: i32) -> i32 {